Home>Undergraduate>Undergraduate Admissions>Evaluation 4: the interview

 Length: 5-10 minutes

 This section of the interview is about deepening our understanding of the candidate’s motivations for applying and intellectual ambitions for study on one of Sciences Po’s programmes.
-It also allows us to assess whether the candidate will be a good fit for the institution’s criteria and his or her potential to succeed at Sciences Po.
+It also allows us to assess whether the candidate will be a good fit for the institution’s criteria and their potential to succeed at Sciences Po.

-This stage takes the form of an open discussion and allows examiners to gain a fuller picture of the candidate and his or her motivations.
+This stage takes the form of an open discussion and allows examiners to gain a fuller picture of the candidate and their motivations.

 Candidates will be asked to outline their interest in Sciences Po’s programmes and their study plans.
-The panel will ensure that the candidate’s profile is suited to the programme he or she has applied to.
+The panel will ensure that the candidate’s profile is suited to the programme they has applied to.

 How is the interview evaluated?